joanvelja/Confidently_Exiting/dabi_blogpost.md

 </p>
 <p align='center'><b>FLOPs per sample</b> for T5-Large and T5-Finetuned with <i>JSD base</i>, <i>Softmax Base</i>, <i>JSD and adaptive</i> and <i>Softmax and fixed</i>.</p>

-<p align='center'><b>Performance on Summarization Task</b>: Comparison of model performance in terms of ROUGE-L score and the amount of FLOPs generated per sample.
+<p align='center'><a id='figure-10'><b>Figure 10:</b></a> <b>Performance on Summarization Task</b>: Comparison of model performance in terms of ROUGE-L score and the amount of FLOPs generated per sample.
 The minimum exit layer was set to 19 across both T5-Large and T5-Large Finetuned, with the confidence set at 0.9 for both.
 Results are reported across 100 samples on SamSum.</p>

 ## Conclusions